Welcome

 The Direct Payment Scheme is an arrangement between HMRC and most UK banks and building societies.
 Under the DPS, PRs can instruct the deceased’s bank or building society to pay IHT directly from the deceased’s account to HMRC before the grant is issued.

-• PRs complete form IHT423 for each institution and submit it with the IHT400 (or IHT421) to HMRC.
+• PRs complete form IHT423 for each UK bank/building society account from which payment is requested and send it to the institution.

-• The bank/building society pays the requested amount directly to HMRC.
+• The bank/building society pays the approved amount directly to HMRC under the DPS.

-• HMRC issues a receipt to the Probate Registry, enabling the grant to be issued.
+• HMRC issues a receipt to the Probate Registry (via IHT421), enabling the grant to be issued.

 Limitations: